Sorghum | |

 |

-Sorghum (/ˈsɔːrɡəm/) is a genus of about 25 species of flowering plants in the grass family (Poaceae).
-Some of these species are grown as cereals for human consumption and some in pastures for animals.
-One species is grown for grain, while many others are used as fodder plants, either cultivated in warm climates worldwide or naturalized in pasture lands.[2]
+Sorghum (/ˈsɔːrɡəm/) or broomcorn is a genus of about 25 species of flowering plants in the grass family (Poaceae).
+Some of these species are grown as cereals for human consumption, in pastures for animals, and as bristles for brooms.[2]
+One species is grown for grain, while many others are used as fodder plants, either cultivated in warm climates worldwide or naturalized in pasture lands.[3]

-Sorghum is in the Poaceae (grass) subfamily Panicoideae and the tribe Andropogoneae (the same as maize, big bluestem and sugarcane).
+Sorghum is in the grass family, Poaceae, in the subfamily Panicoideae, in the tribe Andropogoneae – the same as maize (Zea mayz), big bluestem (Andropogon gerardi), and sugarcane (Saccharum spp.).

 Accepted species recorded include:[3]